395t/review-assignments/_summaries/cai2017cascade_1.md

 ## TL;DR
 * The cascade-RCNN model consists of sequence of detectors trained with increasing IoU thresholds.
-* The model aims to reduce overfitting, matchc inference and training architecture, and detect true positives while supressing close false positives,
+* The model aims to reduce overfitting, match inference and training architecture, and detect true positives while supressing close false positives.
 * The Cascade-RCNN model outperforms all the previous models like Fast RCNN, YOLO, Mask-RCNN, etc on COCO dataset.